 • Send an email to your colleagues, customers and clients.

-You can pay in your Coffee Morning money:
+Find out more about how to pay in your Coffee Morning donations.

 Matched funding is where a company offers to give a certain amount of money to your fundraising efforts.
 This can either ‘match’ the amount that you’re able to raise or a fixed amount agreed up front.